 Next Group - Your investment in a stable lifestyle

-Investment-development company Next Group builds 5-star complexes in partnership with international brands - Wyndham and Radisson.
-They design an exclusive, ambitious and reliable investment environment in Batumi, first line of the seaside.
+Investment-development company Next Group builds 5-star complexes in partnership with international hotel brands - Radisson Hotel Group and Wyndham Hotels and Resorts.
+They design an exclusive, ambitious and reliable investment environment in Batumi, Georgia on the first line of the Black Sea.

-They are the only company in Georgia offering an actual opportunity to partner with international brands.
-With Next Group you can become the owner of a branded apartment in a 5-star hotel and earn a steady income while their team takes full care of your property
+They are the only company in Georgia offering an actual opportunity to partner with international hotel brands.
+With Next Group you can become the owner of a branded apartment in a 5-star hotel and earn a steady income while their team takes full care of your property.

-Batumi has a temperate and pleasant climate.
+Batumi is the seaside, touristic city with a warm temperate and pleasant climate.
 The coldest month is January, with an average temperature of +7 °C. At the same time, there is no scalding heat here in summer: the hottest month is August.
 Usually, at this time, the average temperature is +25 °C.

 According to GALLUP World, one of the most reputable companies in the world, survey results showed that Georgia took one of the top places in terms of security with 91.5 points.